-My Counselling Services
+My Counselling Service

 Logo for Cherry Tree Counseling featuring a pink cherry blossom tree above the initials CTC and the words 'Cherry Tree Counseling'